The Lord of the Rings Online: Classes and races

 Lord of the Rings Online launched with four playable races: Dwarves, Elves, Hobbits and Men.

-In 2014 the new race of Beornings was added, although only for the new class of the same name.
-In 2017 the Mordor expansion added the new High Elf race.
-In 2019 a race of "Stout-Axe Dwarves" was added with the Minas Morgul expansion, representing a dwarven clan from the far east of Middle-Earth with an appearance distinct from that of Longbeard dwarves and allowing players to choose the gender of those dwarven characters, unlike the original Dwarven race, which only allows male characters.
+New races added post-launch were Beornings in 2014 (although only for the new class of the same name), High Elves in 2017, "Stout-Axe" Dwarves in 2019 (allowing players to choose the gender unlike the original Dwarven race which only allows male characters), and River-Hobbits (Smeagol's folk) in 2023.

 The original seven character classes in the game are Burglar, Captain, Champion, Guardian, Hunter, Lore-master and Minstrel.
 Mines of Moria added two more classes: Rune-Keeper and Warden.
-A Beorning class was added in a regular update in November 2014, followed by the Brawler class in 2021, which was included in the Fate of Gundabad expansion.
-Most recently the Mariner class has become available to those that pre-purchase The Corsairs of Umbar expansion.
+A Beorning class was added in a regular update in November 2014, followed by the Brawler in 2021 Fate of Gundabad expansion and Mariner in 2023 Corsairs of Umbar expansion.
 All classes can further specialize in one of three trait lines that further determine their skills and combat role.
 In addition to Class traits, Racial and Virtue traits can also be allocated to further modify class performance.